Will the Eagles remain undefeated? Model locks in Eagles vs. Broncos picks

 The Philadelphia Eagles' unbeaten streak will be on the line when they host the Denver Broncos in Week 5 NFL action on Paramount+.
 Jalen Hurts and the Eagles improved to 4-0 on the season with a 31-25 win against the Tampa Bay Buccaneers their last time out.
 They will host a Broncos team that is 2-2 after they cruised past the Cincinnati Bengals 28-3 on Monday Night Football.

 Kickoff from Lincoln Financial Field is set for 1 p.m.
 ET on CBS and Paramount+.
-Philadelphia is a 4.5-point favorite in the latest Broncos vs. Eagles odds from SportsLine consensus, while the over/under for total points scored is 43.5.
+Philadelphia is a 4.5-point favorite in the latest Broncos vs. Eagles odds from SportsLine consensus, while the over/under for total points scored is 44.5.
+The Eagles are -222 money line favorites (risk $222 to win $100), while the Broncos are +183 underdogs.
 Before making any Eagles vs. Broncos picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Broncos vs. Eagles at DraftKings Sportsbook, where new users get $200 in bonus bets if your initial $5 bet wins: